 - Assistance with documentation of out-bound touring exhibitions.

-Skillset should include: research skills, organizational skills, attention to detail, interest in exhibition development, ability to work independently.
-Spanish language proficiency a plus but not required.
+Skillset should include: research skills, organizational skills, attention to detail, interest in exhibition development, ability to work independently and in a team, strong communication skills (written and verbal).

 Lawrence Public Library (707 Vermont St., Lawrence KS).
-This position offers a motivated graduate student the opportunity to work with Lawrence Public Library's Information Services Department and its Local History Room.
-The selected candidate will have the unique opportunity to participate in growing Digital Douglas County History, our online local history portal, to curate and digitize materials from our local history collection, and to create a social media campaign to highlight local history resources.
-The library seeks an individual who is a self-starter with exceptional research and writing skills, a strong interest in Lawrence history, the ability to think visually, an attention to detail, great interpersonal skills, and an ability to manage their time to ensure completion of the project by the conclusion of the 10-week fellowship.
+The Lawrence Public Library seeks a motivated graduate student with an interest in public history and digital humanities to assist with the ongoing development of Digital Douglas County History, our online local history portal, through the coordination of a series of community digitization events.
+By creating opportunities for community members to share their stories and artifacts without having to give them up, and to shape the context in which those artifacts will be presented, these community digitization events will create a more complete and inclusive record of the histories of our community.
+The selected applicant will promote the digitization events to a broad cross-section of our community, participate in digitizing materials and collecting metadata, and ensure the addition of the digitized materials to the Digital Douglas County History site.
+The library seeks an individual who is a self-starter with exceptional research and writing skills, a strong interest in Lawrence history, an attention to detail, great interpersonal skills, and an ability to manage their time to ensure completion of the project by the conclusion of the 10-week fellowship.
 Position reports to the Library's Information Services Coordinator.

 Eligible applicants will:

 1. Be currently enrolled KU graduate students in any humanities or social science discipline who have successfully completed at least one semester of full time coursework toward an MA or PhD degree;

 2. Demonstrate a high level of motivation, including the ability to work independently and establish and achieve goals; and

 3. Have the ability to do humanities research and to write cogently and with economy.

 Applied Humanities Summer Fellows are required to: